Skip to Main Content

 Getting started

-Transport Canada governs drone use in Canadian skies with the Canadian Aviation Regulations (Part IX — Remotely Piloted Aircraft Systems)
+Transport Canada governs drone use in Canadian skies with the Canadian Aviation Regulations (Part IX — Remotely Piloted Aircraft Systems).

 Learn about drone safety